bahmutov/changed-test-ids/README.md

 --specs 'tests/fixtures/*.cy.{js,ts}'
 ```

+To produce verbose output showing specs for each test id, add argument `--verbose`

 ### Warn on untested ids

 If you specify both sources and specs, then it will find all test ids used in the source files NOT used by the specs and list them one at a time